 Thankfully, there are actions you can take that have been proven to improve retention.
+For example, did you know playing games to keep your team engaged can improve employee retention?
 Research shows that instilling a culture of engagement in your workplace can help keep people on-board and committed to your company.

 Low engagement, higher costly turnover

 When a valued person leaves your organization the departure can come with a variety of costs.
 Among others, they can include loss in productivity, expenditure of resources and negative impact on morale.

 In fact, all told, the cost of replacing one employee is estimated by some experts to cost as much as their annual salary.

 That’s bad news for business.
 And organizations with low employee engagement are likely to suffer most.

 A Gallup study of 23,910 businesses found that businesses with engagement scores in the bottom quartile averaged 31% – 51% more employee turnover than those in the top quartile.

 Even the most basic efforts to engage employees can help cut down on turnover.
 Companies that simply seek regular employee feedback have been found to have turnover rates that are 14.9% lower than those that don’t.

 But, it’s organizations that are serious about instilling a real culture of engagement in the workplace that see the biggest retention benefits.